coderjoris/StructureScannerSwift/README.md

 ## Mesh View
 1. Add a third view controller to the storyboard and create a segue from the Scan View Controller (via the ViewController button) to the new view.
 Name the segue 'ShowMeshSegue' and make the presentation `Full Screen`.
 In the scene hierarchy, rename the View Controller to 'Mesh View Controller'.
 2. In the merh view, create the following UI elements:
-   - Buttons for 'Accept', 'Reset' and 'Back'.
+   - Buttons for 'Accept', 'Reset' and 'Back'
+   - Label for 'Message'
    - Create an unwind segue from the 'Back' button to the scan view.
 You'll have to create an `@IBAction` in the scan view controller first, such as `unwindToScanView` in the sample.
    - Create an unwind segue from the 'Accept' button to the main view.